-- Landscaping materials selected shall be appropriate to local growing and climatic conditions.
+- 1) Landscaping materials selected shall be appropriate to local growing and climatic conditions.
 Native species of plants shall be included in the plan whenever possible.
 Whenever possible, natural vegetation shall be maintained by appropriate construction practices and site layout.
-To provide for easier and more cost efficient maintenance, the following trees, which are invasive, prone to disease, excessive breakage, and/or other problems, shall not be used and/or planted as a part of any required landscape plan: acer negundo, box elder; acer saccharinum, silver maple; and populus deltoides, cottonwood; and plants included on the Indiana Invasive Species Council's list of invasive plants.
+To provide for easier and more cost efficient maintenance, the following trees, which are prone to disease, excessive breakage, and other problems, shall not be used and/or planted as a part of any required landscape plan: acer negundo, box elder; acer saccharinum, silver maple; ailanthus altissima, tree-of-heaven; morus species mulberry; populus deltoides, cottonwood; and ulmus pumila, siberian elm.
 To protect the landscaping investment, care should be given to appropriate placement of trees to allow for growth of the root system without adversely affecting other improvements and adequate area for capturing rainfall. - 2) Whenever appropriate, existing trees should be conserved and integrated into the plan.
 Healthy trees with diameters of twelve (12) inches or greater, measured at four (4) feet above grade, shall be marked on the plan and preserved to the extent possible.
 Where it is necessary to remove such mature trees, replacement trees shall be planted throughout the site at a ratio of two (2) new trees for each one (1) removed.
 These replacement trees may count toward meeting the tree planting requirements set forth for the green belt and for parking spaces.
-Replacement trees shall meet the following requirements: shade trees shall have a minimum three (3) inch trunk diameter at three (3) feet above grade, a minimum height of seven (7) feet and branching no lower than one-third (1/3) the height of the tree; ornamental trees shall have a minimum two (2) inch trunk diameter at two (2) feet above grade, a minimum height of five (5) feet and branching no lower than one-third (1/3) the height of seven (7) feet and a width not less than sixty percent (60%) of the height.

-3) Except where the standards of Section 7 of this Article apply, landscape treatments shall be required based on the following:
+Replacement trees shall meet the following requirements: shade trees shall have a minimum three (3) inch trunk diameter at three (3) feet above grade, a minimum height of seven (7) feet and branching no lower than one-third (1/3) the height of the tree; ornamental trees shall have a minimum two (2) inch trunk diameter at two (2) feet above grade, a minimum height of five (5) feet and branching no lower than one-third (1/3) the height of the tree; and evergreen trees shall have a minimum height of seven (7) feet and a width not less than sixty percent (60%) of the height. - 3) Except where the standards of Section 7 of this Article apply, landscape treatments shall be required based on the following:

-Greenbelts, as defined herein, where landscaping shall include either shade and evergreen trees and/or ornamental trees as follows: one (1) shade/evergreen tree for each fifty (50) feet of frontage with a minimum diameter of two (2) inches measured at six (6) inches above grade; or one (1) ornamental tree for each thirty-five (35) feet of frontage with a minimum diameter of one and one-half ($1\frac{1}{2}$) to two (2) inches measured at six (6) inches above grade.
+Greenbelts, as defined herein, where landscaping shall include either shade and evergreen trees and/or ornamental trees as follows: one (1) shade/evergreen tree for each fifty (50) feet of frontage with a minimum diameter of two (2) inches measured at six (6) inches above grade; or one (1) ornamental tree for each thirty-five (35) feet of frontage with a minimum diameter of one and one-half (11⁄2) to two (2) inches measured at six (6) inches above grade.
 The location of such trees is at the discretion of the developer/owner provided the required ratio is met and the trees are located in the green belt area.